sqweptic/burnaby/README.md

 * Print report for a/b tests
 * Export report to Excel format

-Please see an example jupyter notebook - example.ipynb for demonstration.
+Please see a jupyter notebook in Examples folder -> example.ipynb for demonstration.

 ## Installation